aaAbdulkadir/cloud-data-project-1/notes/cloud_setup.md

 After adding the keys, create a GitHub actions workflow

 - Create a new workflow file in the repository at `.github/workflows/deploy-dags.yml`

+In this example, the pipeline created can be found under `.github/workflows/deploy-dags.yml`.
+As soon as the yaml file is written and the code is pushed, it will be initiated.

+At this point in the project, if code is pushed to the repo, the changes will be reflected on airflow, where the dags will update on the local airflow server and the packages will also be updated if there is a change.
+The infrastructure has been done and what is left is the set up of the dags.